Court battle over Russian superyacht in Fiji

 The official said other claims like bribery were categorically false.

 "We are seeking to contract with various service providers for the transport of the ship," the official said.
-"The characterization of those contract negotiations as anything other than just that is baseless."
+"The characterisation of those contract negotiations as anything other than just that is baseless."

 In court documents, the FBI claims Kerimov, an economist, and former Russian politician, is the real owner of the Amadea, which is 106m long and features a live lobster tank, a hand-painted piano, a swimming pool, and a large helipad.